The Project Finance Law Review: Typical Security Arrangements for a Single-Source Project Financing: A Spanish Perspective

 Security interests created over hard assets are articulated through various kinds of mortgages and pledges, depending on the specific nature of the asset at hand and its registrability in public registries.

 This does not mean that real estate is completely excluded from the security package.
-First, any real estate assets of the borrower will be covered by the negative pledge undertaking; while this is not a security interest as such, and certainly would not be enforceable against a third party that did acquire actual security in good faith, it is at least a valid obligation of the borrower, which could allow lenders to stop drawdowns, block the payment of distributions and ultimately accelerate the debt.
-Secondly, 'promissory mortgages' are often part of the security packages, consisting of an undertaking by the borrower to grant a proper real estate mortgage, pay the stamp duty and register it with the Land Registry, if certain trigger events occur, typically, the occurrence of any default, or the debt service cover ratio falling below a certain threshold (still above the default threshold).
-In addition, an irrevocable power of attorney is granted in favour of the agent or security agent, so that it can, on behalf of the borrower, grant any documents and carry out any actions required to perfect the security, until registration with the Land Registry.
-Again, a promissory mortgage, even coupled with an irrevocable power of attorney, is not in itself a proper security interest and will not prevail over a good-faith third party creditor, but it is considered to be a reasonable balance between the interests of the creditors and the borrower, in the face of the exorbitant tax costs (lenders taking the view that it is not an expense which will bring much value to the project, and that they will be reasonably protected with the rest of the security package).
+First, any real estate assets of the borrower will be covered by the negative pledge undertaking; while this is not a security interest as such, and certainly would not be enforceable against a third party that acquired actual security in good faith, it is at least a valid obligation of the borrower, which could allow lenders to stop drawdowns, block the payment of distributions and ultimately accelerate the debt.
+Second, 'promissory mortgages' are often part of the security packages, consisting of an undertaking by the borrower to grant a proper real estate mortgage, pay the stamp duty and register it with the Land Registry if certain trigger events occur, typically the occurrence of any default or the debt service cover ratio falling below a certain threshold (still above the default threshold).
+In addition, an irrevocable power of attorney is granted in favour of the agent or security agent so that it can, on behalf of the borrower, grant any documents and carry out any actions required to perfect the security, until registration with the Land Registry.
+Again, a promissory mortgage, even coupled with an irrevocable power of attorney, is not in itself a proper security interest and will not prevail over a good-faith third-party creditor, but it is considered to be a reasonable balance between the interests of the creditors and the borrower in the face of the exorbitant tax costs (lenders taking the view that it is not an expense that will bring much value to the project and that they will be reasonably protected with the rest of the security package).

-Chattels or movable assets (e.g., solar panels and wind turbines) that can be properly identified, through serial numbers or otherwise, and that can be registered with the Movable Asset Registry, can be subject to security in the form of a chattel mortgage/non-possessory pledge (depending on the type of asset).
+Chattels or movable assets (e.g., solar panels and wind turbines) that can be properly identified, through serial numbers or otherwise, and that can be registered with the Movable Asset Registry can be subject to security in the form of a chattel mortgage or a non-possessory pledge (depending on the type of asset).
 These security interests are also created through a notarial document that must be registered with the Movable Asset Registry.
-As in the case of real estate mortgages, they will generally trigger stamp duties, so they are likewise avoided, and replaced by promissory security.
+As in the case of real estate mortgages, they will generally trigger stamp duties, so they are likewise avoided and replaced by promissory security.

 ii Project contracts and other receivables

-As described in the previous Section, project finance in Spain is not heavily reliant on security over hard assets, be they real estate or movable assets.
-Security over credit rights/receivables is the backbone of the security package, including receivables under or in connection with:
+As described in Section I, project finance in Spain is not heavily reliant on security over hard assets, be they real estate or movable assets.
+Security over credit rights and receivables is the backbone of the security package, including receivables under or in connection with:

-- project contracts, for example, EPC/Construction agreement, O&M agreements and offtake agreements;
+- project contracts, for example, engineering, procurement and construction (EPC) agreements, construction agreements, operation and maintenance agreements, and offtake agreements;

 - bank accounts; and